dib-lab/2021-paper-metapangenomes/manuscript.md

 Table: Metapangenome estimates for each species.
 {#tbl:metap}

-Using our metapangenome approach, we identified interesting patterns in accessory gene presence associated with antibiotic exposure (**Figure @fig:metap**).
+Using our metapangenome approach, we identified interesting patterns in accessory gene presence associated with antibiotic exposure (**Figure @fig:metap_fig**).
 For example, the *Phocaeicola vulgatus* metapangenome is stable for the first 11 weeks of sampling even during ciprofloxacin administration, but a portion of the accessory genome corresponding to XX% of the total metapangenome disappears at week 13, coinciding metronidazole administration.
 While a portion of the *Parabacteroides merdae* metapangenome is present in early samples, the full genome is only detected after metronidazole administration when the fractional abundance of *P. merdae* increases starting at week 13.